formkit/docs-content/api-reference/formkit-validation.md

 #### Parameters

-* `baseRules`
+* `baseRules` — Base validation rules to include in the plugin.
+By default, FormKit makes all rules in the formkit/rules package available via the defaultConfig.

 ### getValidationMessages()

 Extracts all validation messages from the given node and all its descendants.
-This is not reactive and must be re called each time the messages change.
+This is not reactive and must be re-called each time the messages change.

 #### Signature